paulscherrerinstitute/slic/README.md

 ## Differences to eco

-While many concepts and ideas are inherited from eco, slic differs in several key aspects:
+While many concepts and ideas are inherited from _eco_, _slic_ differs in several key aspects:

-eco is meant to run within ipython, in fact it starts its own ipython shell upon start-up, providing a control environment for experiments.
+_eco_ is meant to run within ipython, in fact it starts its own ipython shell upon start-up, providing a control environment for experiments.
 It does so by parsing a dictionary of "eco components" and creating objects from those.

-slic, as the "l" suggests, is meant to be used as a library from a script that may be running in, e.g., ipython, the regular python interpreter or jupyter.
-A specific beamline script running in an interactive ipython shell provides an environment identical to eco by importing and instantiating classes from slic.
+_slic_, as the "_l_" suggests, is meant to be used as a library from a script that may be running in, e.g., ipython, the regular python interpreter or jupyter.
+A specific beamline script running in an interactive ipython shell provides an environment identical to eco by importing and instantiating classes from _slic_.

 Conventions are formalized by ABCs (Abstract Base Classes) in order to provide immediate error messages for incomplete new (sub-)classes.
 True to python's duck typing, the actual library does not enforce the use of the ABCs, they are merely meant as help for writing new sub-classes.

-slic is based on code from the two actively used eco forks:
+_slic_ is based on code from the two actively used _eco_ forks:

 - [Alvra](https://git.psi.ch/swissfel/eco) (only visible from within the PSI network)
 - [Bernina](https://github.com/paulscherrerinstitute/eco/tree/bernina-op)